-Here at Academic Families, we understand that moving to a new school in a new country can make you feel nervous.
+We understand that moving to a new school in a new country can make you feel nervous.
 We also appreciate that English may not be your mother tongue.
-Even if it, is boarding schools tend to have their own words so we’ve created a guide to help you understand the common ‘boarding school’ lingo you may come across:
+Even if it, is boarding schools tend to have their own words so we’ve created a guide to boarding school terms for students to help you understand the common ‘boarding school’ lingo you may come across:

 This is where you are going to be sleeping!
 You will either be sharing a room or may have your own room if you are an older student.
 It is rare to have en-suite facilities and you will more than likely be sharing facilities with a group of fellow students.
 A large shared bedroom may be called a Dormitory.
 The boarding house may be a separate building from the school and will also have a lounge and sometimes a dining area, otherwise you will take your meals in the main dining room of the school.
 Your House Parent will also live in the boarding house.